-- 3. Position the cursor in the field to be deleted. - From the Dimension menu, choose Delete Field.
-You are prompted to confirm the deletion. - 5.
-Click OK.
+- 3. Position the cursor in the field to be deleted. - 4.
+From the Dimension menu, choose Delete Field.

 To delete a source field from an extract

 - 1. Select the source field you want to delete. - 2.
 Do one of the following: - Click the right mouse button and choose Delete Source Field. - From the Data menu, choose Delete Source Field.